isomerpages/moe-navalbasepri/_the-navalite-programme/Co Curricular Activities (CCA)/Art Club.md

-Art Club hopes to give opportunities to every member to express themselves freely through art and to build their confidence and courage in exercising their creativity
+Art Club hopes to give opportunities to every member to express themselves freely through art and to build their confidence and courage in exercising their creativity.

+_<center>“Every Child Is An Artist.”_<br>
+_- Pablo Picasso</center>_